 - When discarding junk mail, do not tear the documents and dispose of them into insecure garbage collection.
 Shred vulnerable documents, soak them in water and bleach, or burn them

 - Move your finances online and stop paper billing

-- Routinely monitor your accounts for unusual activity (you may want to sign up to a credit monitoring service)
+- Routinely monitor your accounts for unusual activity (you may want to sign up to a credit monitoring service or identity theft protection)

 - Send sensitive mail directly from the post office rather than a street-side mailbox